segmentio/segment-docs/src/reverse-etl/redshift-setup.md

 Set up Redshift as your Reverse ETL source.

 > info ""
-> Redshift for Reverse ETL is in beta and Segment is actively working on this feature.
-Segment’s [First-Access and Beta terms](https://segment.com/legal/first-access-beta-preview/) govern this feature.
+> Redshift for Reverse ETL is in beta and Segment’s [First-Access and Beta terms](https://segment.com/legal/first-access-beta-preview/) govern this feature.
 If you’d like to learn more, reach out to your CSM, AE, or SE.

 To set up Redshift with Reverse ETL:
 1. Log in to Redshift and select the Redshift cluster you want to connect with Reverse ETL.